Debbie Rowe: Divorce

-Post-death of Jackson career
+Career since the death of Jackson

-Following Jackson's death on June 25, 2009, Rowe made statements through her attorney to deny a series of gossip reports, including reports that she was not the children's biological mother and that she was attempting to bargain her parental rights for money.
+After Jackson died on June 25, 2009, Rowe made statements through her attorney to deny a series of stories, including reports that she was not the children's biological mother and that she was attempting to bargain her parental rights for money.

-In July 2009, she filed a lawsuit for defamation and invasion of privacy against a source who handed over alleged private e-mails to the television entertainment news program Extra, and on March 3, 2010, she was successful in the defamation lawsuit.
-She was awarded $27,000 in damages, although she had sought $500,000.
+In July 2009, she filed a lawsuit for defamation and invasion of privacy against a source who handed over alleged private emails to the television entertainment news program Extra, and on March 3, 2010, she was awarded $27,000 in damages, though she had sought $500,000.

 In August 2009, Rowe reached a settlement with Katherine Jackson, the children's guardian, under which Rowe had rights to supervised visits.

 In April 2014, Rowe announced on Entertainment Tonight that she was engaged to music producer and former Neverland Ranch videographer Marc Schaffel, who worked with Jackson on his 9/11 charity single "What More Can I Give".
-Schaffel was the sole Jackson employee who was permitted access to visit Rowe following their divorce in 2000 and he assisted Rowe with her health problems.
+Schaffel was the only Jackson employee allowed to visit Rowe after their divorce, and he had assisted Rowe with her health problems.

 In 2016, Rowe was diagnosed with breast cancer.